The Quran does not simply repeat its prophets. It redistributes them.

 One surah purifies the eye before the hand founds.
 The other founds the centrality that saves from life “on the edge.”

-Twelve surahs, and never the same inversion.
+In the Lot (peace be upon him) passages, the inversion does not always take the same angle.
 Sometimes it is purity itself that is criminalized.
 Sometimes salvation is reduced to a single house in the middle of the city.
-Each surah overturns Lot’s (peace be upon him) world from a different angle.
+Each surah overturns Lot (peace be upon him)‘s (peace be upon him) world from a different angle.

 In an-Naml, it is purity that becomes grounds for expulsion: